CU-Robotics/buff-code/README.md

 To launch the main cognition program use the launch binary (which is already on your path).

-  launch
+  run

 This script spawns the necessary threads for the vision pipeline (roscore, buffvision and other debug nodes)

 ## Architecture
 buff-code
   - buffpy: A python package to handle the ugly backend
-    - bin: binaries (buff, teensy)
+    - bin: binaries (buffpy, teensy, run)
     - lib: installed files
   - config: A place for any and all setup/configuration/secret files
     - install: Files containing install info